David-Golacis/IT-Support-Ticket-Analysis/README.md

 Grouping these tags by department reveals that the Technical Support, Product Support, Customer Service, and IT Support departments primarily address these concerns.

 ![Tags per Department](https://github.com/David-Golacis/IT-Support-Dashboard/blob/main/Visuals/Tags%20per%20Department.png)

+### Text Analysis

+The unstructured text within email queries and responses relating to high-priority incidents were mined for common requests from end-users by agents.
+The following patterns were identified:
+- **Billing System:** affected customers' account numbers, incorrect charge amounts, transaction logs, and phone numbers of those affected.
+- **Recent Deployment Access/ High Server Load:** error messages, specific symptoms being experienced, and any recent code updates.
+- **Recent Code Updates in Data Analysis:** software version used, data format used, information on the API updates, user's software configuration, error messages, recent software updates and network disruptions, and a phone number to contact for additional details/ resolution.

 ## Recommendations